 For the glaze:

-Shirley’s Notes: I adapted this recipe from one found several years ago on the Whole Foods site.
-I tweaked the original recipe (slightly different from the version currently shown on their site) to use ingredients found in any grocery store, which makes the recipe GFE!
-Readers have made this recipe dairy free by using ingredients like coconut milk and coconut oil; be sure to read comments.
+Readers have made this recipe dairy free by using ingredients such as coconut milk and coconut oil; be sure to read the comments.
 This cake can also be topped with a dollop of whipped cream or dressed with fruit.
-FYI—my sister likes hers plain, but warmed with a cup of tea for breakfast.
+FYI---my sister likes her slice of this cake plain but warmed with a cup of tea for breakfast.
 Oh, so bad ... but yet, oh, soooo good!